matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

-# MSC0000: Expiring events with keep alive functionality
+# MSC4140: Expiring events with keep alive endpoint

 Currently there is not mechanism for a client to provide a reliable way of communicating that an event is still valid.
 The best expiration method is to post